learningwala/w/m/content/blog/2024-reflections.md

 ![BeMe Children ](/2024/beme.jpeg)

 - This year was very stressful and I felt serious anxiety many a times.
 Because of nature of work at Pratha,Home / family issues
+- This year I first time tried fund raising.
+I pitched our work and managed to raised 9L rupees for a year from individual donors.
+I am very very grateful to them for trusting us.
+- I did session with corporate team for first time.
+Thank you Mitali ben for co- facilitating.
 - This year I contributed / spent big amount of grant money and pratham's salary money for marriage prep, which I didn't like.
 I wanted to use that money for children or save it for future.
 Any way I am happy that we did camp from that money.
+- This year also I am part of Child Development and learning course at Eklavya.
+I co facilitated sessions this time.
+After the physical workshop we as team to need to be more active to respond the participant's need.
+But I felt that other team members are busy with other work and not able to give priority to this.
+It is frustrating for me.
+- This year we (Nidhi and Mihir) took many workshops and sessions with different age groups.
+In 2025 we want to take up one project and do deeper work in that.
+We will take up the project of developing curriculum for Nature Detective program (age 3 to 11yrs) and for older age group we will work with children from sai's angel foundation.
+We will also plan to do action research kind of thing with Nature Classroom.

 - I took logistic responsibility for the residential camps we did this year.
 I invited Nidhi, Nishtha and Prerna for facilitation.
 It was a good experience for me.
 I learnt about my self that I enjoy doing this type of work also
 - The idea of sangha - tribe - community got stronger in mind this year.
 I learnt that if you want to walk on this path of alternatives you need strong sangha.. and you need to selflessly contribute in that sangha